FOSSBilling/FOSSBilling/README.md

 ## Installation
 Installing FOSSBilling is pretty easy.
 Depending on how you plan to use it there are three different ways to install it:

-1. If you are using shared hosting, or are installing FOSSBilling to use on a live production site, then you should probably download and install the **[latest stable version](#download-the-latest-stable-version)**.
+1. If you are using shared hosting, or are installing FOSSBilling to use on a live production site (whhich is not currently recommended and with comes with no guarantees, then you should probably download and install the **[latest version](#download-the-latest-version)**.
 2. If you're planning to contribute to FOSSBilling's development, and wanting to make pull requests in the future, please directly **[install from latest source code](#install-from-latest-source-code)** instead.
 3. If you are familiar with Docker, you can also choose to install **[FOSSBilling in a Docker container](#installing-with-docker)**.

-### Download the latest stable version
+### Download the latest version
-We make a new release of FOSSBilling whenever we have some new cool stuff to introduce you to, or when we fix some bugs 🐞.
-If you're planning to use FOSSBilling in a production environment then this will likely be the best option for you, as these releases should be more secure and stable.
+If you're planning to use FOSSBilling in a production environment (see disclaimers) then this will likely be the best option for you, as the preview builds are the most secure and stable currently available.

-First, you should [download the latest release](https://github.com/fossbilling/fossbilling/releases/latest) from our GitHub repository.
+First, you should download the latest preview build from our GitHub repository.
 Each release has a file called "fossbilling.zip" attached to it, and that's exactly what you need to download.
 Unlike the source code itself, releases already include the Composer packages, so you won't need to run Composer to install PHP packages.
 This is perfect if you are using shared hosting as you might not have the ability to run Composer yourself.

 You can either download the .zip file to your local computer and then upload it to your server using FTP, or download it directly to your web server using wget or git clone.
 In either case, you will need to unzip it and make sure that the files contained in the archive are in the public folder of your site (usually, that's called **"htdocs"** or **"public_html"**).